We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some hearing aids use single-use, button batteries that you remove and install manually.
 Others have built-in batteries and are rechargeable.

-The type of batteries your hearing aids use won’t impact their effectiveness.
+The type of batteries your hearing aids use won’t affect their effectiveness.
 Battery types do, however, have specific advantages and disadvantages.

 Rechargeable hearing aids have become very popular in recent years.
-In this roundup we’ll go into detail about these models from trusted manufacturers.
+In this article, we’ll go into detail about these models from trusted manufacturers.

 - Starkey Livio Edge AI: custom-molded, in-the-ear hearing aids that include fall protection